akanksha-ghadage/Learning-Exercises/README.md

 # Exercises and Assignments

 This repository contains my personal practice exercises and assignments related to data analytics.
-Each .docx file includes written answers, logic explanation, or screenshots for better understanding.
+Each file includes output, logic explanation, or screenshots for better understanding.

-## Format
-Assignments are uploaded as .docx files for clarity and formatting.

 ## How to View